-Important: PCIe cards installed in a two-slot internal PCIe riser card are not hot swappable or hot pluggable.
-The compute blade using the PCIe riser must be powered down and removed from the system before installation or removal of a PCIe card.
-Also see "Installing Cards in the 1U PCIe Expansion Chassis" on page 53 for more information.
+Important: PCIe cards installed in an optional two-slot PCIe blade are not hot swappable or hot pluggable.
+The compute blade using the PCIe riser must be powered down and removed from the system before installation or removal of a PCIe card(s).
+Also see "Installing Cards in the 1U PCIe Expansion Chassis" on page 65 for more PCIe related information.

 Not all blades or PCIe cards may be available with your system configuration.
 Check with your SGI sales or service representative for availability.
-See Chapter 5, "PCIe and Disk Add or Replace Procedures" for detailed instructions on installing or removing PCIe cards or UV 1000 system disk drives.
+See Chapter 6, "Add or Replace Procedures" for detailed instructions on installing or removing PCIe cards or SGI UV 2000 system disk drives.